Transfer Order Details

 - recording transfer costs.

-- How to prepare a transfer and print documents (Waybill, Picking list)?
+- Preparing a transfer and printing documents (Waybill, Picking list).

-- A new unshipped Transfer Order is in status New if the items are not available for shipment.
+- New - A new and not shipped Transfer Order, the items are not available for shipment.

 - Go to Stock -> Transfer Orders.

-- Click Create to add a new transfer order.
+- Click + to add a new transfer order.

-- Fill the details and choose the products to transfer.
+- Fill in the details and choose the products to transfer.

-- Print the Waybill and Picking list by clicking the respective buttons.
+- You can print the Waybill and Picking list PDFs.